alligreubel/microsoft-qa-docs/microsoft-qa-docs/onboard/tag-guidelines.md

 - Tag descriptions start with "Questions about..."
 - Tag descriptions have a maximum of 255 characters to keep them short and to the point.
+- Tag descriptions do not contain line breaks.

 ### Tag icon